My research focuses on understanding how root systems adapt to

 In silico analysis of the evolution of root phenotypes during maize

-domestication in Neolithic soils of Tehuacán, biorxiv Full
+domestication in Neolithic soils of Tehuacán, New Phytologist Full

 Record